 6. Miniature Schnauzer

 These loyal and loving farm companions were developed for their inherent need to guard.
 Their small size makes them the ideal size to chase rats and mice.
-Whether you call a rural property or apartment home, you can have the peace of mind knowing that your space will be pest-free.
+Whether you call a rural property or an apartment home, you can have peace of mind knowing that your space will be pest-free.

 7. Norfolk Terrier

 A huge personality in a tiny package, the Norfolk Terrier typically stands only 10 inches high at the shoulder.
 Bred to work in packs, these terriers are truly gregarious little dogs.
 Famous for chasing away rats and mice, the Norfolk Terrier will go after anything that scurries away.
 Their natural tendency to hunt makes them perfect for fetching a ball or stick.

 8. West Highland White Terrier